Legacy Acquisition & Operating Company

 Proven businesses at inflection points.

-We target companies with $2M–$30M in annual revenue, established for 15+ years, operating in B2B service, light manufacturing, and distribution sectors — where recurring revenue, skilled workforces, and customer relationships create durable value.
+We target companies with $2M–$30M in annual revenue, established for 15+ years, operating across 12 target sectors — from HVAC and specialty distribution to healthcare practices, automotive services, construction trades, and death care — where recurring revenue, skilled workforces, essential service dynamics, and deep customer relationships create durable post-acquisition value.

 Our focus is businesses where the founder has no succession path, not businesses in distress.
 We are stewards, not turnaround specialists.